-Regional recipes are popular within their area, though there are recipes which have gone out of their origin place and became so popular that they became national level recipes.
-Aaloo parotha, idli, dosa and samosas are some examples.
+Regional recipes are popular within their area, though there are recipes which have gone out of their place of origin and became so popular that they became national level recipes.
+Aaloo paratha, idli, dosa and samosas are some examples.

-It is a fresh feeling when you see a new recipe of a area.
+It is a fresh feeling when you see a new recipe of an area.
 It gives us new ideas and motivation to experiment with it.

 A very new recipe.I keep experimenting with many new dishes, I would certainly try out this